'What I wish I'd known before buying a Dyson Airwrap,' reveals a beauty expert with dozens of hair tools

 Larry King

-If you're using the diffuser - one of the new Dyson Airwrap attachments - you'll want your hair to start soaking wet.
+If you're using the diffuser - one of the newer Dyson Airwrap attachments - you'll want your hair to start soaking wet.
 Don't towel dry, brush, or touch it at all.
-Go straight in with the diffuser after applying your desired products and dry fully for the best defined, frizz-free curls.
+Go straight in with the diffuser after applying your desired products (the brand recommends their own Dyson Chitosan pre-style cream, naturally) and dry fully for the best defined, frizz-free curls.

 Prepare wrong, and you're likely to see your style dropping out within a couple of hours.
 You have been warned.